trevo440/TechnicalAssessmentFhirDE/README.md

 ## Submission Requirements:
 - The job must be written in python and must run on a regular Windows or linux computer (i.e. there shouldn't be anything specific to Databricks, AWS, etc.)
 - Include a requirements.txt file if your job uses python packages that do not come with the default python install

+## Additional Notes for Solution:
+- Assuming Chron scheduler will be setup like:
+    ```chrontab -e & 0 0 * * * python solution.py``` <- or in airflow, etc. For daily task execution.
+- There are a few variables: `max_downloads` & `reset_state` for your testing purposes of the code's functionality.
+- Relatively modular with the expansion of use cases in mind for designing the solution.